 Instagram allow up to 30 hashtags per post.
-It’s important that you use as many as you possibly can (at least 10), focussing on a mix of three types of hashtag :
+It’s important that you use as many as you possibly can (at least 10), focussing on a mix of three types of hashtags:

 - The most popular hashtags in your niche: Use a free tool like all-hashtag.com to discover the top hashtags in your industry.
 These have the highest number of followers, reach and views, but are highly competitive.

-- Relevant trending hashtags: Trending hashtags are short-lived but they receive high levels of engagement, views and will definitely increase your reach.
-Use the ‘live’ section on all-hashtag.com to find the hottest hashtags of the moment.
+- Relevant trending hashtags: Trending hashtags are short-lived but they receive high levels of engagement, views and will definitely increase your Instagram reach.
+Use the ‘live’ section to find the hottest hashtags of the moment.

 - Branded hashtags: These are tags that include your brand, product or content name.
 When you first start posting with branded hashtags they will have little to no effect on your reach, but as you grow, develop a community and encourage your followers to contribute, they can help build an intensely loyal tribe of die-hard followers.